Peripheral Disdain

 I’m not allowed to write a review on the thing because my editor isn’t very comfortable with sixty pages of what would likely be strikingly pornographic adulation being posted as a legitimate review.
 I don’t know that I could do anything like an objective review, though, so I guess he has a point.
 I am not kidding you when I say that I want to have sex with this game.
 No dinner, no movie, not even a few choice words about its pretty hoop earrings and swanky nightgown; my junk wants to be in this game’s trunk.
 Plain.
 Simple.
 END OF LINE.

-This is the point where the adroit few of you take a small break while the remaining headshot fodder comes up with any way they can to make the above sound like I want to press up against dudes. → Read the rest
+This is the point where the adroit few of you take a small break while the remaining headshot fodder comes up with any way they can to make the above sound like I want to press up against dudes. → This post are sick.

 Diary of a Guitar Hero Loser